-They are also less prone to 'walking' as the lobes are closer together.
+They are also less prone to 'walking' as the cam pivots on the central lobe instead.
 After placing a cam, you climb past it pulling the rope to the left and to the right.
 If the cam is under tension where it is attached to the rope, then these movements turn the stem into a lever and can move your cam.
 Worst case scenario is having a cam move out of a placement, or moving so deep into a crack that it cannot be retrieved.

-The disadvantage to such designs is that less lobes adapt less well to complex crack shapes.
+The disadvantage to such designs is that fewer lobes adapt less well to complex crack shapes.

 Most manufacturers have a few little features to distinguish their designs from others.
 Here are a few of them and why you might consider them an advantage.